5 Days Hong Kong Itinerary For First-Time Visitors

 Stick around for the Symphony of Lights, held every night at 8 PM along the promenade.
 It features Hong Kong’s highlights and is so pretty!

-But my favorite is the Aqua Luna cruise experience.
-It’s a traditional junk boat that takes you on a dreamy sailing experience under the starry night sky.
-You’ll love it, just like everyone else who has been on board!
+✨ Unique Experience: Go on my favourite pick of Aqua Luna Cruise on board a traditional junk boat that takes you on a dreamy sailing experience under the starry night sky.
+You’ll love it,

 Day 2: Disneyland Hong Kong